 Dr. Souleymane Diarra

 Country Coordinator – Mali

 Dr. Souleymane Diarra is a public health expert who joined the TDDA programme in 2020 as country coordinator for Mali.
 He brings a wealth of expertise covering fields including epidemiology and management of public health emergencies.
 Before joining TDDA, Souleymane taught at the Faculty of Medicine and Odontostomatology in Bamako.
 Prior to this, he held the position of technical coordinator of the Action Program for the Global Health Security Agenda in Mali (GHSA) and of the One Health National Platform.
-In this role amongst other responsibilities he fostered exchange and collaboration between a wide range of stakeholders, from civil society to government and international organisations in support of IHR adherence in Mali.
-Souleymane has also worked as a consultant within civil society organisations partnering with the Malian health ministry to reinforce the health system.
+In this role amongst other responsibilities he fostered exchange and collaboration between a wide range of stakeholders, from civil society to government and international organizations in support of IHR adherence in Mali.
+Souleymane has also worked as a consultant within civil society organizations partnering with the Malian health ministry to reinforce the health system.
 He brings with him a strong network of health security stakeholders both nationally and at the regional level.